 No. We understand many of our members have a limited grasp of Hebrew.
 We provide transliteration to many of our prayers.
 There’s a lot of Hebrew in the service but also a lot of music and spirit and you don’t need Hebrew to get swept up in both.
 We also offer adult Hebrew classes and other opportunities to learn more if you choose.

 New spaces can be hard, and we want to make it easy for you to find a way into our community.
-One way is just showing up for Shabbat Services.
+One way is just showing up for Shabbat services.
 Someone will surely introduce themselves to you and make you feel right at home.
-If you come to a Sisterhood, Book Club, Adult Ed class, Seniors, or young family’s group, you’ll find your tribe.
+If you come to Sisterhood, Book Club, an Adult Education class, or join a group for seniors or young families (or anything else), you’ll find your tribe.

 Interfaith couples are very welcome in our family.
 We take pride in our inclusive and diverse community.
 We want all Jews and their families to feel welcome at our synagogue no matter what their religious background.